 A program to establish baseline ground water conditions at Weeks Island prior to making post-decommissioning comparisons was conducted from 1996 through 1999 when it was converted to a 5 year post-decommissioning "detection" monitoring program, completed at the end of 2004.
 LDNR concurred that the post closure actions had been satisfactorily completed in October, 2005.
-As a result no direct physical monitoring activities occurred in 2006.
+As a result no direct physical monitoring activities occurred in 2007.

 Potable water systems at Bryan Mound, Big Hill, and Bayou Choctaw are classified as "non-transient, non-community" public water systems.
 Big Hill and Bryan Mound distribute purchased surface water received from local purveyors.
-Water received at Bryan Mound is disinfected with chloramine by the purveyor.
-In June the purveyor serving Big Hill changed disinfectant from chlorine to chloramine.
+Water received at Bryan Mound and Big Hill are disinfected with chloramine by their respective purveyors.
 Bayou Choctaw produces, treats (with chlorine), and distributes groundwater from a well on-site.
 Local public water systems supply drinking water to the West Hackberry site, New Orleans headquarters, and the New Orleans and Stennis warehouses.

-In 2006, drinking water samples were taken monthly at Big Hill and Bryan Mound and quarterly at Bayou Choctaw for total coliform testing by state-approved outside laboratories.
-On a weekly and daily basis, residual chlorine/chloramine and chlorine were monitored at Big Hill and Bayou Choctaw, respectively.
-Residual chloramine was monitored weekly at Bryan Mound.
+In 2007, drinking water samples were taken monthly at Big Hill and Bryan Mound and quarterly at Bayou Choctaw for total coliform testing by state-approved outside laboratories.
+Residual chloramine was monitored weekly at Big Hill and Bryan Mound.
+Residual chlorine was monitored daily at Bayou Choctaw.